dotnet/docs/docs/core/run-time-config/garbage-collector.md

 #### COMPLUS_GCHeapHardLimitSOHPercent, COMPLUS_GCHeapHardLimitLOHPercent, COMPLUS_GCHeapHardLimitPOHPercent

+- If you specify a value for any of `COMPLUS_GCHeapHardLimitSOHPercent`, `COMPLUS_GCHeapHardLimitLOHPercent`, or `COMPLUS_GCHeapHardLimitPOHPercent`, you must also specify a value for `COMPLUS_GCHeapHardLimitSOHPercent` and `COMPLUS_GCHeapHardLimitLOHPercent`.
+If you don't, the runtime will fail to initialize.
 - These settings are ignored if `COMPLUS_GCHeapHardLimitSOH`, `COMPLUS_GCHeapHardLimitLOH`, and `COMPLUS_GCHeapHardLimitPOH` are specified.
 - A value of 1 means that GC uses 1% of total physical memory for that object heap.
-- Each value should be greater than zero and less than 100.
-Additionally, the sum of the three values should not be less than 100.
+- Each value must be greater than zero and less than 100.
+Additionally, the sum of the three percentage values must be less than 100.
 Otherwise, the runtime will fail to initialize.

 | | Setting name | Values | Version introduced |
 | - | - | - | - |